 You can check the full version of my Crockpot Chicken and dumplings recipe here.

 Instant Pot version:

-If you are short on time and want a quick meal on your dinner table, then the Instant Pot version is the best choice.
+If you are short on time and want a quick meal on your dinner table, then the Instant Pot chicken and dumplings recipe is the best choice.
 The whole dish will be ready in less than 30 minutes from start to finish!

 Do you have to pre-cook chicken in a casserole?

 For this one, yes.
 It’s the most effective way to make sure the meat is cooked evenly and properly.
 However, you can use raw meat as well, but you will have to increase the cooking time by about 10 more minutes.

 Certainly!
 To save time, feel free to use a rotisserie chicken.
 Simply dice it up or cut it into smaller cubed pieces.

 Sure!
 You can use these homemade dumplings as a side dish.
 Just use the broth to cook the dumplings.